Test URL Filtering Configuration

 Verify URL Filtering

-- Access a website in the URL category of interest.Consider testing sites in blocked URL categories.
+- Access a website in a URL category of interest.Consider testing sites in blocked URL categories.
 You can use a test page (urlfiltering.paloaltonetworks.com/test-<url-category>) to avoid directly accessing a site.
 For example, to test your block policy for malware, visit https://urlfiltering.paloaltonetworks.com/test-malware.

 - Review the Traffic and URL Filtering logs to verify that your firewall processes the site correctly.For example, if you configured a block page to display when someone accesses a site that violates your organization’s policy, check that one appears when you visit the test site.